 The answer to the question SEM vs PPC is clearly explained in one short paragraph.
-This is easy for Google to process and serve up as an answer to a question.
+This is easy for Google to process and serves up as an answer to a question.
 It’s also easily delivered in Google Voice to mobile users.

 My post does not contain a paragraph like this.
 So there’s an opportunity to improve this post and potentially get the featured snippet.
-This will improve the search visibility and increase traffic.
+This will improve search visibility and increase traffic.

 Featured Snippet Cons

 One thing to know about snippets is that if you manage to get a snippet for a keyword, your blog post will no longer appear in the organic results below.
 Previous to 2020, it was possible to have both the featured snippet and a place in the organic listings.
 This is no longer possible.
 It’s one or the other.
 Of course, a blog post can rank for many different keywords so it’s up to you to decide whether it’s worth pursuing for all of the possible snippets up for grabs.